 If not already engaged, be sure to become active in our wellness program, Wellness Journey!
 In this program, you gain access to tips about increasing your wellness, recipes and exercise routines, just to name a few.
 Wellness Journey also has many benefits, such as reaching successful wellness goals and gives rewards to those who accomplish certain status levels within the program.

-You can find more information about Wellness Journey on our intranets:
+You can find more information about Wellness Journey on our employee intranet.

 Your coach will help identify what you could do, should do, and really want to do.
 When you create an ideal goal, something you really want, you are more likely to take action to achieve it.
 Your ICWS coach will work with you to create a step by step, achievable plan to reach your goals, big or small, all while overcoming obstacles.
 By completing four sessions throughout the year, the ICWS coaches will support you to make positive, lasting changes to all aspects of your health.